-- 3.1 To be registered as a Research Student a candidate must possess one of the following qualifications: in the absence of the promulgation of a qualifying award a candidate may nevertheless be enrolled, but may not proceed from enrolment to registration until the qualifying award has been promulgated; - a degree of a university in the United Kingdom or the Republic of Ireland; - a degree awarded by the C.N.A.A.; - an A.L.U.T.; - a Diploma in Technology awarded by the former N.C.T.A.; - a Diploma with Honours of the former Loughborough College of Technology; - the academic requirements for corporate membership of a British Chartered professional institution previously approved for this purpose by Senate on the recommendation of a Faculty Board; - any other qualification approved by a Faculty Board. - 3.2 Candidates whose first language is not English, and whose degree studies have not been conducted and examined in English, must possess G.C.E.
-English language at O level or Use of English; alternatively, they may offer the University Test in English (J.M.B.) or the Proficiency in English Examination (Cambridge) or other qualifications acceptable to the University. - 3.3 Any candidate may be required by a Faculty Board, prior to registration, to pass written and/or oral examinations set at first degree level which may be preceded by a preliminary course of study.
+3.1 To be registered as a Research Student a candidate must possess one of the following qualifications:

+- a degree of a university in the United Kingdom or the Republic of Ireland; - a degree awarded by the former C.N.A.A.; - a Diploma in Technology awarded by the former N.C.T.A.; - a Diploma with Honours of the former Loughborough College of Technology; - the academic requirements for corporate membership of a British Chartered professional institution previously approved for this prurpose by Senate on the recommendation of a Faculty Board; - any other qualification approved by a Faculty Board.

+3.2 Candidates whose first language is not English, and whose degree studies have not been conducted and examined in English, must possess G.C.S.E.
+English language or Use of English; alternatively, they may offer the University Test in English (J.M.B.) or the Proficiency in English Examination (Cambridge) or other qualifications acceptable to the University.

+3.3 Any candidate may be required by a Faculty Board, prior to registration, to pass written and/or oral examinations set at first degree level which may be preceded by a preliminary course of study.